singlun/feedreader/README.md

 ## Installation

 The project runs on any browser, web-server is required.
 To install it on the web server.
-You can create the `feedreader` folder and copy and paste all the files and folders in the github to the `'feedreader'` folder.
-Then paste the `'feedreader'` folder to the root directory your web server.
+You just need to copy and paste the `'feedreader'` folder to the root directory your web server.
 Inorder to access the web site for example `localhost`: you just need to type in `http://localhost/feedreader/index.html`.

 ## Testing Strategy